Coleridge-Initiative/big-data-and-social-science/docs/13-ChapterWorkbooks.md

 Workbooks {#chap:workbooks}
 =========

-**Christoph Kern, Brian Kim, Jonathan Scott Morgan, Christina Jones, and Ahmad Emad**
+**Brian Kim, Christoph Kern, Jonathan Scott Morgan, Christina Jones, and Ahmad Emad**

 This final chapter provides an overview of the Python workbooks that accompany this book.
 The workbooks combine text explanation and